 [Editor’s note: Ronn Johnson’s post will remind those who listened to the Naked Bible Podcast series on Leviticus of the discussion of kaphar, how it referred to purgation — not from moral sins, but from ritual impurity.
 Consequently, it’s application to the work of Christ is a bit different than is commonly supposed. –MSH].

-My last post ended with the recommendation that ancient atonement ritual and Yahweh’s forgiveness for sins functioned as independent ideas in the OT.
+My last post which was republished by CAHI.org ended with the recommendation that ancient atonement ritual and Yahweh’s forgiveness for sins functioned as independent ideas in the OT.
 Though atonement and forgiveness sometimes took place together, one could happen without the other.
 I would now like to think about the use of blood in Israelite ritual, and what it may mean to our understanding of the character of God.

 In Israelite Religions: An Archeological and Biblical Survey (Grand Rapids: Baker, 2007) Richard Hess defends the idea that, among our available options, there may be no better way to determine the meaning of Israelite sacrifices than to look across Israel’s borders.
 We can safely presume, for example, that Israelites were intimately knowledgeable of the Egyptian cultic practices they had witnessed (and with which they likely had participated) for many years, as well as those rituals used by their Canaanite neighbors.
 Mesopotamian texts continue to provide us with numerous parallel patterns for sacrifice and cultic ritual.
 This sharing of information may be why Israelite ritual hinted toward what amounts to a pagan notion—that Yahweh, a formless being, liked food (Lev.
 3:11, 16; 21:6, 17, 21-22; 22:25; Num 28:2, 24; Ezek 16:19; 44:7; Mal 1:7), and possibly enjoyed set meal times (Exod 29:38-45; Lev 6:20).
 And is it only coincidental that Yahweh enjoyed the “sweet aroma” of burnt flesh (cp.
 Gen. 8:21; Exod 29:18, 25, 41; Lev 2:12; 3:16; 8:21, 28; 23:13; 26:31, etc.) like other deities did (Ezek 6:13; 16:19; 20:28)?
 I would agree with Hess that these parallels are due to borrowed cultural practice, even to the point of Yahweh describing himself in terms that all cultures would expect.
 It is in this sense, then, that I would agree that Yahweh “liked” blood.
 But here is where we are expected to be careful.
 Yahweh was not like the pagan gods in how blood functioned within the process of ritual.